Luke 3

 the [son] of Methuselah, the [son] of Enoch, the [son] of Jared, the [son] of Mahalaleel, the [son] of Cainan,

-Comments Luke 3:23-38 "And Jesus Himself, was beginning to be about thirty years".
-In this verse it tells us all that the Lord of life Himself is a true human.
-The beloved Son of God has come in the form of a baby, and He used His life as a human until a certain age, until He is mature, as human terms would call the prime age.
+“And Jesus Himself, was beginning to be about thirty years.”
+This verse tells us that the Lord of Life Himself is a true human.
+The beloved Son of God has come in the form of a baby, and He used His life as a human until a certain age, until He was mature, as human terms would call the prime age.
 And then the beloved Son of God started teaching all humans the way to be saved and go to heaven.

-"being the Son, as was supposed, of Joseph, the [son] of Heli".
-The Bible tells us clearly that Joseph is the caretaker of the beloved Son of God.
-Joseph is an ordinary man, but he and all his earthly family have been blessed because of his duty towards the beloved Son of God.
+“Being the Son, as was supposed, of Joseph, the [son] of Heli.”
+The Bible clearly tells us that Joseph was the caretaker of the beloved Son of God.
+Joseph was an ordinary man, but he and all his earthly family have been blessed because of his duty towards the beloved Son of God.

-For verses 23-38 see Comments Matthew 1:1-16.
-In the Gospel of Matthew, the lineage of Jesus is traced from Abraham down to Joseph to emphasize Jesus' Jewish heritage, it shows that the Lord Jesus is real Jewish.
-In the Gospel of Luke, the lineage of Jesus is traced from Joseph back to Adam because Adam is the first human the Lord created.
-The beloved Son of God must be human as well and that is why the Lord Jesus must be linked back to Adam.
-In both gospels, the earthly lineage of Jesus is given through Joseph, his earthy caretaker.
-At first, Joseph has a duty towards the beloved Son of God as a caretaker, and the Bible has given the lineage that relates to Joseph to confirm to all humans that Joseph himself cannot be the real father of the beloved Son of God.
-In this place 'confirm' relates to confirm common human nature, Joseph is just a simple human.
-And then, the Bible has given details about Joseph's life as his work on earth, a man working with his hands, to show that the beloved Son of God, lived the way humans are living.
-The beloved Son of God in human form has learned to use His hands as humans do, and knows what humans go through for living on earth.
+For verses 23-38, see also Comments Matthew 1:1-16.
+In the Gospel of Matthew, the lineage of the Lord Jesus is traced from Abraham down to Joseph to emphasize the Lord Jesus’ Jewish heritage; it shows that the Lord Jesus is real Jewish.
+In the Gospel of Luke, the lineage of the Lord Jesus is traced back from Joseph to Adam because Adam is the first human the Lord created.
+The beloved Son of God must be human as well, and that is why the Lord Jesus must be linked back to Adam.
+In both gospels, the earthly lineage of the Lord Jesus is given through Joseph, his earthy caretaker.
+At first, Joseph had a duty towards the beloved Son of God as a caretaker, and the Bible has given the lineage that relates to Joseph to confirm to all humans that Joseph himself cannot be the real father of the beloved Son of God.
+In this place, “confirm” relates to confirming common human nature; Joseph is just a simple human.
+The Bible gives further details about Joseph’s life as his work on earth, a man working with his hands, to show that the beloved Son of God lived the way humans live.
+The beloved Son of God in human form has learned to use His hands as humans do and knows what humans go through while living on earth.

 Life and Faith Applications.
 From this chapter we can highlight four main life and faith application points.
 1) We need to follow the example of our Lord Jesus and baptize ourselves in water for remission of sins in the name of the Father, the Son Jesus, and the Holy Spirit.
 2) As a true Christian, we must believe in the Trinity of God, Three in One: Father, Son and Holy Spirit.
 3) The Lord Jesus worked with His hands as taught by His earthly caretaker until His prime age when He began to teach.
 We should work for our living and be content with what the Lord provides through our job.
 4) In our jobs we should do only according to the duty required.